bangunarya/samplingsphere/README.md

-# Compressed Sampling on Sphere and Rotoation groups
+# Compressed Sampling on Sphere and Rotation groups

 This repository contains the programs for replicating the results of the following paper: